vatpac-technology/sops/docs/military/townsville.md

 ### TL ADC
 #### Auto Release

-'Next' coordination is **not** required to from TL TCU for aircraft that are:
+'Next' coordination is **not** required from TL TCU for aircraft that are:
 a) Departing from a runway nominated in the ATIS; and
 b) Assigned the standard assignable level;
 c) Assigned a **Procedural** SID